Steve Stipanovich

 Stephen Samuel Stipanovich (born November 17, 1960) is an American former professional basketball player.
 A center who played college basketball for the Missouri Tigers between 1979 and 1983, he and Jon Sundvold helped coach Norm Stewart to four consecutive Big Eight Conference championships and NCAA tournament appearances.
-Stipanovich was selected by the Indiana Pacers with the second pick of the 1983 NBA draft.
+Stipanovich was selected by the Indiana Pacers with the second pick of the 1983 NBA draft, which remains the highest a Missouri player has been picked in the NBA draft in school history.
 Knee problems limited his career to five seasons, and he retired in 1988 with career totals of 5,323 points and 3,131 rebounds.

 Early life

 Stephen Samuel "Stipo" Stipanovich, son of Sam and Elaine (née Ortmann) Stipanovich, was born and raised in the St. Louis, Missouri, area.
 Sam Stipanovich co-owned a funeral home with his father-in-law, Al C. Ortmann, that is still in operation today.

 Stipanovich is of Serbian and Croatian descent.
 His paternal grandmother Sadie was the daughter of Simo Visnic from Serbia and Milica Mamula from Karlovac, Croatia.
 Sadie married Theodore Stipanovic, whose family came from the same region.
 Visnic had come to the US in 1905.